Privacy Policy

 14. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-We will notify you of any material changes by updating the effective date and posting the revised policy on the Services.
-Your continued use of the Services following the posting of changes constitutes your acceptance of such changes.
+For non-material changes, we will update the effective date and post the revised policy on the Services.
+For material changes to how we collect, use, or share your personal information, we will provide prominent notice by sending an email to the address associated with your account at least 30 days before the changes take effect, in addition to posting the revised policy.
+Your continued use of the Services following the effective date of changes constitutes your acceptance of such changes.
 We encourage you to review this Privacy Policy periodically to stay informed about how we protect your information.

 15. Contact Us